davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 - ***Reveal the dialog's location***

-  With a dialog open, hit `Cmd` + `R` to "reveal" the currently visible folder in a new Finder window.
+  With a dialog open, hit `Cmd` + `R` to "reveal" the containing folder in a new Finder window.
 Make any updates there and see changes reflected instantly in the dialog.

 - ***Change dialog's the location***

   With a dialog open, `drag` a folder or file from the Finder and drop it on the dialog window.
-The dialog will update its location to that of the dropped item, selecting the item as well.
+The dialog will update its location to that of the dropped item, selecting the item (and taking its name if saving).

 ### Moving around

 - ***Navigate using the keyboard***

-  In **List** mode, move the focus with:
+  In **List** view:

   - `Up`/`Down` to move through the visible folders
   - `Left`/`Right` to open closed / close open folders

-  In all modes:
+  In all views:

   - `Cmd` + `Up` / `Down` to move up / down a folder level
-  - `Cmd` + `Down` on a file to open it
+  - `Cmd` + `Down` on a file to choose / open it

   This is especially useful in Open / Save dialogs!

 - ***View / navigate to ancestor folder***

-  `Cmd` + `Up` to go up one level.
-Alternatively, `Right Click` on the title of the folder in the Finder's toolbar, it will display a dropdown of the parent folders, and `Click` any folder to navigate to it.
+  `Right Click` the title of the folder in the toolbar to reveal parent folders, then `Click` any folder to navigate to it.

 - ***View / navigate to previous folders***

+  Two ways to do this:

-  `Cmd` + `[` / `]` to go back / forward.
-Alternatively, `Long press` the **"Back"** or **"Forward"** buttons to reveal the history of folders you have visited, and `Click` any folder to navigate to it.
+  - `Cmd` + `[` / `]` to go back / forward in history
+  - `Long press` the **"Back"** or **"Forward"** buttons to reveal the history of folders, then `Click` any folder to navigate to it

+- ***Use spring-loaded folders***

+  You can `Drag` files or folders onto other folders (or tabs!) and pause for a split second to reveal their content, then:

+  - `Drop` the item to move (hold `Opt` to copy)
+  - `Drag` the folder outside of the Finder window to return to the original folder
+  - Repeat the process for nested folders
+  - Hit `Esc` to cancel

 ### File operations

 - ***Move (vs copy) files***